 My career path has changed several times both in terms of job role and area of expertise.
 I moved from a clinical role to a teaching post and then onto my current job as clinical researcher.
 In parallel, my clinical expertise shifted focus from musculoskeletal specialist to diabetes specialist, working with the multidisciplinary team at Derriford.
 More recently, my area of expertise has morphed into something unique: biomechanics of the diabetic foot.

 Change and transition is always difficult.
 Changing job roles and clinical focus was very challenging; moving from a position of comfort and competence to one of self-doubt.
 However, by far the greatest challenge remains balancing the busy role as a mum with a career.

 The NIHR Clinical Researcher programme is a fantastic opportunity for anyone wanting to work in health research.
 Take the opportunities that make you happy and keep moving forward.

-The people.
-I have very fond memories of the kind and supportive teaching team, as well as the great bunch of class mates – several of whom I still catch up with from time to time.
+The people make it for me.
+I have very fond memories of the kind and supportive teaching team at Plymouth, as well as the great bunch of class mates – several of whom I still catch up with from time to time.

 Inspired by this story?

 For more information about studying podiatry please visit our BSc (Hons) Podiatry page.
 For more information about our range of courses within the School of Health Professions, please visit the school page.